zsh-users/zsh-history-substring-search/README.md

 3. Type any part of any previous command and then:

-    * Press the UP arrow key to select the nearest command that (1) contains your query and (2) is older than the current command in the command history.
+    * Press the `history-substring-search-up` key, which was configured in step 2 above, to select the nearest command that (1) contains your query and (2) is also older than the current command in your command history.

-    * Press the DOWN arrow key to select the nearest command that (1) contains your query and (2) is newer than the current command in the command history.
+    * Press the `history-substring-search-down` key, which was configured in step 2 above, to select the nearest command that (1) contains your query and (2) is also newer than the current command in your command history.

-    * Press ^U (the Control and U keys simultaneously) to abort the search.
+    * Press `^U` the Control and U keys simultaneously to abort the search.

 4. If a matching command spans more than one line of text, press the LEFT arrow key to move the cursor away from the end of the command, and then:

-    * Press the UP arrow key to move the cursor to the line above.
-When the cursor reaches the first line of the command, pressing the UP arrow key again will cause this script to perform another search.
+    * Press the `history-substring-search-up` key, which was configured in step 2 above, to move the cursor to the line above the cursored line.
+      When the cursor reaches the first line of the command, pressing the `history-substring-search-up` key again will cause this script to perform another search.

-    * Press the DOWN arrow key to move the cursor to the line below.
-When the cursor reaches the last line of the command, pressing the DOWN arrow key again will cause this script to perform another search.
+    * Press the `history-substring-search-down` key, which was configured in step 2 above, to move the cursor to the line below the cursored line.
+      When the cursor reaches the last line of the command, pressing the `history-substring-search-down` key, which was configured in step 2 above, again will cause this script to perform another search.

 Configuration